LukeZem/HearHere/README.md

 - **Customizable Transcription Settings**
     Allows users to adjust settings, such as font size, color scheme, and text alignment, directly in the GUI.

+- **Full-Duplex Communication with Encrypted TCP Connection**
+    Establishes a full-duplex communication channel over a single TCP connection, using TLS/SSL protocols to implement industry-standard encryption.
+This secures audio data with end-to-end encryption, ensuring data integrity and confidentiality, while allowing simultaneous two-way data flow in real-time.

+- **Multi-Language Support**
+    Enables users to select from a range of languages for transcription, automatically adjusting the speech recognition model to accurately capture and transcribe in the chosen language.
+This feature includes localized text options for the GUI to create a seamless experience for non-English speakers.

+- **Adjustable Transcription Speed and Text-to-Speech**
+    Allows users to control the pace of the transcription playback and includes a text-to-speech feature that reads transcriptions aloud, supporting users with reading difficulties or cognitive impairments.

 ---